-(Quality Control Standards Committee Statement No. 1, paragraphs 36 and 37; Auditing Standards Committee Statement No. 220, paragraphs 19 and 20)
+(Quality Control Standards Committee Statement No. 1, paragraphs 36 and 37)

-The EQC reviewer needs to ensure not only whether the accounting processes were suitable but also whether sufficient appropriate audit evidence was obtained, and to make objective evaluations by reviewing audit documentation and making records of the explanations offered by the engagement team.
+The EQC reviewer needs to verify not only whether the accounting processes were suitable but also whether sufficient and appropriate audit evidence was obtained, and to make objective evaluations of engagement teams' explanations based on recorded facts by reviewing audit documentation.

 Sending the necessary audit documentation in advance and other such steps are particularly necessary when a head office EQC reviewer located remotely, etc., carries out reviews of regional offices via a videoconferencing system, etc.

-The audit firm must also ensure that, even if it consigns an EQCR to a CPA outside the audit firm, the steps required to be taken are the same as those when selecting a EQC reviewer from within the audit firm.
+The audit firm must also ensure that, even if it consigns an EQCR to a CPA outside the audit firm, the steps required to be taken are the same as assigning internal personnel to EQCR.